Everglades National Park family guide: how to visit Florida’s coolest swamp

 Locale of Everglades National Park

 So, almost all of southern Florida is some type of swamp or marshland.
 Everglades National Park is the whole southwestern tip of the state.
 While we believe that Everglades National park should be the whole point of a Florida trip, it can easily be added to a vacation to Miami or Naples to be sure you get to experience a different side of Florida nature.
+It’s also perfect for before or after a Florida Keys road trip.

 Driving from Miami, it’s about an hour and a half to the Flamingo or one hour to the Shark Valley Visitors Centers.
 From Naples, it’s about 50 minutes to the Gulf Coast Visitors Center and about an hour and a half to Shark Valley.
 Totally doable no matter what your initial vacation plan is.